mgmarlow/mgmarlow.com/words/2023-10-26-hyperbole.md

 sense of deja vu due to its similarities to HyperCard.
 It was originally created in the 90s and retains an identity true to that era through some of its naming conventions (e.g. HyRolo, the rolodex extension).
-But more than that it is a hypermedia engine, just like HyperCard, that is scriptable with Emacs Lisp.
+But more than that it is a full hypermedia engine, just like HyperCard, that is scriptable with Emacs Lisp.

-Hyperbole doesn't deal in cards like HyperCard, but text documents.
-It's an Emacs package so it's able to take advantage of the Emacs ecosystem, allowing you to link between text files, email messages, bug reports, Org files, and the like.
-Although it has its own syntax for links, Hyperbole can call out to any Emacs Lisp function, meaning you can extend it with functionality in the very same way you'd extend regular old Emacs.

 The fact that Emacs contains an entire hypermedia system as an external package is probably unsurprising given its reputation as an